 Makerspace, as a creative area, hits all of the big ideas for students in the section “Applied Design, Skills, and Technologies” section of the BC IRP for all grade levels from 2 to 7.

-	Below are some of the projects and activities students have engaged in during the first term of the 2019 – 2020 school year.
 Primary students have worked on designing a dream house out of a variety of different make and break materials.
 Intermediate students have been exploring different technologies. some students have used the Bloxels materials and app to design and program their own side scrolling video game, used the Little Bits to create original, self powered vehicles.
 In addition, some classes worked on designing an optimum sail car that they could race to see who had the best design, and an extension of self powered cars was explored by using miniature Hexbug vibrating robots and lego.

 The Makerspace provides an area for students to explore their creativity and problem solving skills independently or in groups.
 In order to foster cooperation and strategy building, we include a lunch time space for grade 6 and 7 to play a variety of cooperative and competitive strategy based games.
 Each year, we work to expand and improve the makerspace, introducing new and exciting materials for students to explore, allowing them to acquire new skills with multiple tools and technologies.

 Click on one of the videos below…

 little bits car and trailer

 designing sail car

 king of tokyo